UbiquityRobotics-release/magni_robot-release/README.md

 ### magni_viz view_robot.launch

 To be run on a workstation, not the pi.
 This brings up rviz in a way suitable to visualize just the state of the robot and sensors, without a navigation stack.

+## Internal

+### magni_bringup core.launch
+This brings up the essential nodes for communicating with the motor node.
+After launch, teleop_twist_keyboard should work.

+You should not have to run this launch file directly.

+### magni_bringup base.launch

+Runs everything needed for teleop, including Robot Commander based teleop (no navigation).
+Runs on robot boot.

+### magni_description description.launch
+Internal launch file for making the URDF load and robot_state_publisher work.

+You should not have to run this launch file directly.

+## Deprecated

+### magni_demos teleop.launch

+Deprecated, now aliased to magni_bringup base.launch

+### magni_demos joystick.launch

+Deprecated, now aliased to magni_bringup base.launch

 ## Software that enables core hardware functionality on Magni: